SiamVGG: Visual Tracking using Deeper Siamese Networks: Proposed Solution

 \subsection{Training Method}

 In this section, we provide details of our training method.
-By using regular CNN components (including only convolutional layers, Relu, and maxpooling layers), SiamVGG is easy to implement and fast to deploy.
+By using regular CNN components (including only convolutional layers, Relu, and maxpooling layers), our proposed SiamVGG is easy to implement and fast to deploy.